 A. In regards to the wood itself, Australian sandalwood can be harvested in as little as 7 years of age for certain uses, although the quality of the wood is low due to the small amount of heartwood.
 As Australian sandalwood only begins heartwood formation at approximatly year 5, the longer the tree is left to grow the more heartwood will be present resulting is a more valuable product.
 Commercially, Australian plantation sandalwood is harvested between the age of 12 to 20 years.

 Australian sandalwood also produces a valuable nut (seed) from the age of 4 years.
-The seed is currently valued between $30 and $50 per kg and some 5 year old trees have produced up to 2 kg per tree.
+Some 5 year old trees have produced up to 2 kg per tree.

 A. Sandalwood trees are root hemi-parasites and require host trees for healthy growth.
 The host trees provide extra water and nutrients to the sandalwood delivered by a unique root connection called haustoria.
 The two trees form a symbiotic relationship throughout the life of the sandalwood tree.
 The best host species are the nitrogen-fixing plants, especially the wattles (Acacias) which are also native to Western Australia.